doublebyte1/keynotes/foss4guk/PITCHME.md

 ---
 ## Virtualization

-“The thin piece of software that decouples the OS from the physical bare-metal, and allows us to hedge physical hardware.”
+*The thin piece of software that decouples the OS from the physical bare-metal, and allows us to hedge physical hardware.*

 IBM, 1967

 <!--